Population Characteristics

 Population of Coronation by Ethnicity and Origin

 The population of Coronation is quite diverse, which contributes to the town's vibrant cultural landscape.
 Coronation is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are German, which accounts for 31.18% of the total population, followed by English (27.65%), Scottish (18.82%), Irish (15.29%), and Canadian (14.71%).
+The top 5 ethnicities and origins in Coronation are German, which accounts for 31.18% of the total population, followed by English (27.65%), Scottish (18.82%), Irish (15.29%), and Canadian (14.71%).

 Immigration Profile